bienflorencia/personal-site/content/post/MODIS downloads/index.md

 Programme), including 11 natural vegetation classes, three human-altered classes, and three non-vegetated classes.

-You can see here the other layers of the product:
+With `MODIStsp_get_prodlayers` you can see all the layers of the product:

     MODIStsp_get_prodlayers("MCD12Q1")$bandnames